Mowghli/Temperature-Converter/README.md

 5. To convert a Celcius value to Fahrenheit, enter the number in the corresponding textbox, and click on the "C2FBtn" button.
 6. To convert a Fahrenheit value to Celcius, enter the number in the corresponding textbox, and click on the "F2CBtn" button.

-**Notes:**
-The project solution was developed as a course project for CSE 445: Distributed Software Development, at ASU.